Rwanda

-Rwanda has been governed as a unitary presidential system with a bicameral parliament ruled by the Rwandan Patriotic Front since 1994.
-The country has been governed by a centralized authoritarian government since precolonial times.
-Although Rwanda has low levels of corruption compared with neighbouring countries, it ranks among the lowest in international measurements of government transparency, civil liberties and quality of life.
+Rwanda has been governed by the RPF as a de facto one-party state since 1994 with former commander Paul Kagame as president since 2000.
+The country has been governed by a series of centralized authoritarian governments since precolonial times.
+Although Rwanda has low levels of corruption compared with neighbouring countries, it ranks among the lowest in international measurements of government transparency and civil liberties, despite recent gains that have elevated it to the medium category on the Human Development Index.
 The population is young and predominantly rural; Rwanda has one of the youngest populations in the world.
 Rwandans are drawn from just one cultural and linguistic group, the Banyarwanda.
-However, within this group there are three subgroups: the Hutu, Tutsi and Twa.
-The Twa are a forest-dwelling pygmy people and are often considered descendants of Rwanda's earliest inhabitants.
-Christianity is the largest religion in the country; the principal and national language is Kinyarwanda, spoken by native Rwandans, with English, French and Swahili serving as additional official languages.
+However, within this group there are three subgroups: the Hutu, Tutsi, and Twa.
+The Twa are a forest-dwelling Central African foragers and are often considered descendants of Rwanda's earliest inhabitants.
+Christianity is the largest religion in the country; the principal and national language is Kinyarwanda, spoken by native Rwandans, with English, French, and Swahili serving as additional official foreign languages.

-The economy is based mostly on subsistence agriculture.
-Coffee and tea are the major cash crops for export.
+Rwanda's economy is based on services, agricultural exports, and manufacturing.
+Coffee and tea are the major cash crops that it exports, although it is surpassed in banana production.
 Tourism is a fast-growing sector and is now the country's leading foreign exchange earner.
-In the 21st century, Rwanda has been described as an emerging tech hub for Africa, with an increase of start-up companies.
-The country is a member of the African Union, the United Nations, the Commonwealth of Nations, COMESA, OIF and the East African Community.
-In June 2022, the country hosted the Commonwealth Heads of Government Meeting (CHOGM) originally scheduled for 2020, when it was cancelled due to the COVID-19 pandemic.
+As of the most recent survey in 2024, 30.5% of the population is affected by multidimensional poverty with 27.4% under the national poverty line.
+The country is a member of the African Union, the United Nations, the Commonwealth of Nations (one of few member states that does not have any historical links with the British Empire), COMESA, OIF, and the East African Community.

+Etymology

+The name Rwanda derives from the word Ku-aanda, meaning "expansion" or "spreading out from the centre", reflecting the historical growth of the Kingdom of Rwanda.